DXCC – WAS – WAC -WPX

 A big part of the station is the computer that serves as an integral part of radio control and runs various other ham radio applications.
 I put together a system consisting of a Micro Center PowerSpec G412.
 This system is well equipped as follows:

 - NVIDIA GeForce GTX 760

-I run the system in three monitor mode with an extended desktop.
-With three monitors I have more than enough screen landscape to view multiple open applications (the fourth monitor shown is a TV and monitor to display the high definition output of the IC-7851).
+I run the system with a 42 inch LG monitor so all of the ham radio applications fit nicely on the large screen.
+This monitor also has several HDMI inputs for use with radio video out ports and other video sources.
 This computer has become the heart and soul of my logging and DX spotting operations.
 My favorite software for logging and DX related functions is DX Lab.
 This free software suite is very impressive and offers rig control, logging, DX spotting and many more features.
 Not only is this software free and feature-rich, it has some of the best customer support I have ever seen.

-For Dstar, VHF and UHF in the shack I use an Icom ID-5100 with a Heil PR-781 mic (switched with a LDG SLS-2).
+For Dstar, VHF and UHF in the shack I use an Icom IC-9700 with a Heil PR-781 mic.
 I also use a Kenwood TM-742A for 2 meters, 440 mHz and 220 mHz with a Heil PR-781 mic .
 For portable operation, I use Icom’s 51A Plus 50th Anniversary Edition HT for 2 meter and 440 operation, and to play with D-Star either directly or though my computer connected DVAP.
 You can learn more about my D-Star activities on my D-Star page.